meinstein/react-schwanz-ui/README.md

 # react-schwanz-ui

-Reusable React UI components with a hard dependency on Tailwind CSS.
+Reusable React UI components based on default utility styling from Tailwind CSS.

-To use, it is recommended that you import this module's stylesheet.
+To use, you must import this module's stylesheet.

-Be sure to include it after `@tailwind utilities`.
+If using in conjunction with a Tailwind CSS setup, import after `@tailwind utilities`:

 ```
 @tailwind base;